mukeshjena/void-browser/README.md

 ## 📱 About

-**Void** is an ultra-lightweight, privacy-focused mobile browser built with Flutter for Android.
+**Vex Fast Privacy Browser** is an ultra-lightweight, privacy-focused mobile browser built with Flutter for Android.
 It combines a clean, modern interface inspired by Chrome and Brave with powerful features including ad-blocking, multi-tab management, reader mode, and a discovery panel with news, recipes, weather, and images.

 ### Key Highlights